How to eat deliciously with less salt, potassium, glucose.

 -

 Rashishes are among the shorting growing time, and thus the first harvest in the Spring.
-If you find them bitter, see how they taste fried in button.
+If you find them bitter, see how they taste fried or roasted.

 -